-An employer shall provide reasonable unpaid break time or permit an employee to express breast milk for her nursing child for up to three years following child birth.
+An employer shall provide reasonable unpaid break time or permit an employee to use paid break time or meal time each day to allow an employee to express breast milk for her nursing child for up to three years following child birth.
 The employer shall make reasonable efforts to provide a room or other location, in close proximity to the work area, where an employee can express milk in privacy.
 No employer shall discriminate in any way against an employee who chooses to express breast milk in the workplace.
-An employee wishing to avail herself of this benefit is required to give her employer advance notice.
-Such notice shall preferably be provided to the employer prior to the employee's return to work following the birth of the child in order to allow the employer an opportunity to establish a location and schedule leave time amongst multiple employees if needed.